 Mr Scott Bannister

-The thesis has real world implications for music therapy, such that if particular emotions can be elicited fairly consistently, then specific therapeutic goals may be achieved in music listening episodes.
+The research has real world applications for music therapy, such that if particular emotions can be elicited fairly consistently, then specific therapeutic goals may be achieved in music listening episodes.
 The thesis also has far reaching, interdisciplinary implications beyond music psychology, in understanding aesthetics, moral emotions and social processing and cognition.

-He is currently a recipient of the AHRC funded Northern Bridge Doctoral Award, and is also a student representative for Durham University in the Northern Bridge scheme.
+He is currently a recipient of the AHRC funded Northern Bridge Doctoral Award, and is a graduate teaching assistant for Music and Science and Psychology of Music modules.

 - Music and emotion